lthms/soap.coffee-lthms/site/posts/AlgebraicDatatypes.md

 Since `=`{.coq} for `Type`{.coq} is not suitable for reasoning about algebraic datatypes, we introduce our own equivalence relation, denoted `==`{.coq}.
-We say two types $\alpha$ and $\beta$ are equivalent up to an isomorphism when for any term of type $\alpha$, there exists a counter-part term of type
+We say two types $\alpha$ and $\beta$ are equivalent up to an isomorphism when for any term of type $\alpha$, there exists a counterpart term of type
 $\beta$ and vice versa.
 In other words, $\alpha$ and $\beta$ are equivalent if we can exhibit two functions $f$ and $g$ such that: